honey/honey/README.md

 // a 1.0 release is reached.

 name
-  honey
+  HONEY

 version
   0.1.0

 description
-  HONEY is a human-friendly object notation that easily converts to JSON.
+  HONEY is the human-friendly object notation that easily converts to JSON.

   It's a simple line-based, whitespace-sensitive file format, designed to play well with humans.